-I am a research engineer in signal processing at the Starkey Hearing Research Center in Berkeley, CA, Starkey Hearing Technologies.
-I received the B.Eng. degree from Universidad Politecnica de Valencia, Spain, in 2006, M.Eng. from Kagoshima University, Japan, in 2010, and Ph.D. from the University of Tokyo, Japan, in 2013.
+I am an audio engineer in signal processing and machine learning at the Apple in Cupertino, CA. I received the B.Eng. degree from Universidad Politecnica de Valencia, Spain, in 2006, M.Eng. from Kagoshima University, Japan, in 2010, and Ph.D. from the University of Tokyo, Japan, in 2013.

-I have been contributing to the fields of acoustic signal processing and machine learning throughout my Ph.D., as a research associate at NTT CS Laboratories, and now as a research engineer at Starkey Hearing Technologies.
+I have been contributing to the fields of acoustic signal processing and machine learning throughout my Ph.D., as a research associate at NTT CS Laboratories, Starkey Hearing Technologies, and now as a research engineer at Apple.

 Please have a look at sections research topics, publications, background, or even code (not related to my research), for further details.

 "I think the success of deep learning gives a lot of credibility to the idea that we learn multiple layers of distributed representations using stochastic gradient descent.
 However, I think we are probably a long way from understanding how the brain does this [...]
 The brain does complex tasks like object recognition and sentence understanding with surprisingly little serial depth to the computation.
 So artificial neural nets should do the same.